Commutative character sheaves and geometric types for supercuspidal representations: Introduction

 We now summarize the sections of the paper in more detail.
 In Section \ref{sec:defs}, we recall the category $\CS(G)$ from \cite{cunningham-roe:13a} and note that it still makes sense when $G$ is not commutative.
 We focus on the case of commutative $G$ in Section \ref{sec:comcom}, giving the definition of a commutative character sheaf and proving our first main theorem, that $\TrFrob{G} : \CSiso{G} \to G(k)^*$ induces an isomorphism on $\CCSiso{G}$.
 Passing to the case that $G$ is non-commutative, we give the definition of and main results about commutative character sheaves in Section \ref{sec:noncom}.
 We note that we should only consider character sheaves that arise via pullback from $G\ab$ in order to eliminate those that have nontrivial restriction to the derived subgroup.
 This observation underlies the definition of commutative character sheaves for non-commutative $G$.
 We state our second main result, Theorem~\ref{thm:geo}, that pullback along the abelianization map defines an equivalence of categories $\CCS(G) \to \CCS(G\ab)$.
 In Section \ref{ssec:obmor}, we use Galois cohomology to describe the relationship between $G(k)^*$ and $G\ab(k)^*$.
 We also compute the automorphism groups in $\CCS(G)$.
-In Section~\ref{sec:types} we use Theorem~\ref{thm:geo} to geometrize types for supercuspidal representations of $p$-adic groups, in a sense made precise in Theorem~\ref{thm:geotypes}.
+In Section~\ref{sec:types} we use Theorem~\ref{thm:geo} to geometrize types for certain supercuspidal representations of $p$-adic groups, in a sense made precise in Theorem~\ref{thm:geotypes}.
 As preparation for the proof, we review some facts about the Heisenberg-Weil representation and its geometrization, in Section~\ref{ssec:Jacobi}.
 Then, in Section~\ref{ssec:review}, we review Yu's theory of types and his study of smooth integral models.
 These elements are pulled together in Section~\ref{ssec:geotypes}, where the proof Theorem~\ref{thm:geotypes} is given.

-We are extremely grateful to Loren Spice for explaining Yu's types for supercuspidal representations.
-We also thank Masoud Kamgarpour for helpful conversations, and the anonymous referee of this paper, would pointed out an error in an earlier version and helped us clarify several points.
+We are extremely grateful to Loren Spice for explaining Yu's types for supercuspidal representations and Masoud Kamgarpour for helpful conversations.
+We also thank Will Sawin and the anonymous referee, who pointed out errors in earlier versions of this paper and helped us clarify several points.